WLIB

 WLIB (1190 kHz, "La Exitosa 98.7 y 1190 AM") is a commercial AM radio station in New York City.
-Owned by Emmis Corporation, it is an AM simulcast of sister FM station 98.7 WEPN-FM.
+Owned by Emmis Corporation, it is an AM simulcast of sister FM station WEPN-FM 98.7.

 By day, WLIB is powered at 10,000 watts, using a directional antenna with a three-tower array.
 It switches to a four-tower array at sunset.
 Unusual for most AM stations, it increases its power at night to 30,000 watts.
 The station's transmitter is on Valley Brook Avenue in Lyndhurst, New Jersey.

 History

 Early years

 WLIB's origins reach back to 1926.
 The station's call sign was originally WBKN.
 It went on the air in Brooklyn, at the time considered a different city of license than New York by the Federal Radio Commission.
 In 1928, the call sign was changed to WCLB, reflecting its new location in the City of Long Beach.
 In 1930, the new call sign of WMIL was adopted, and was changed to WCNW in 1933.

 In 1942, the station moved to 1190 kHz and changed its call sign to WLIB.

 WCNW shared time with WWRL on 1600 kHz with the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA).
-A few years later, WCNW was granted permission to move down the dial to 1190 kHz.
+The next year, the station was granted permission to move down the dial to 1190 kHz.
 While it now had its own frequency, it was a daytimer, required to go off the air at night.
-WCNW, which broadcast foreign language programs, was purchased by its general manager, Elias Godofsky.

 New York Post

-Godofsky changed the call sign to WLIB.
+WCNW, which broadcast foreign language programs, was purchased by its general manager, Elias Godofsky, who changed the call sign to WLIB.
 The station's target audience was upper middle-class and wealthy New Yorkers, as evidenced by its format of classical music and adult standards which competed with WQXR.
 The station was purchased by New York Post publisher Dorothy Schiff in 1944 and regularly ran news updates from the paper's newsroom several times during the day.

-In 1949 WLIB was purchased by the New Broadcasting Company.
+In 1949, WLIB was purchased by the New Broadcasting Company.
 The firm was headed by former WNYC executive Morris S. Novik and his brother, garment executive Harry Novik.
 Upon taking control of the station the Novik brothers returned WLIB to a station serving ethnic audiences, with large amounts of programming targeting the city's Jewish, and African American communities.